WilomanCZ/Volume-Steps-Plus---Magisk-Module/README.md

-# Volume Steps Plus 1.2.0 for Magisk 17.0++
+# Volume Steps+ 1.2.0 for Magisk 17.0++

  ## How to use:
 - Open Therminal Emulator App in your phone
 - Write command: su
 - Write command: VoSte
 - Follow instructions in Therminal loaded script

-## Requirements:
-- Magisk 17.0 or higer
-- If module do not work for you try install - BusyBox Magisk Module
+- For example edit Media Steps Value: Write su =>VoSte => a => number (your value) =>reboot => done

 ## Description:
 ### Raises the Volume Step counts to:
 - In Call Volume:	10 (callsteps)
 - Media Volume:		25 (mediasteps)
 - Set Safe Media Bypass to True
-- You can change these values in Terminal by my scripts
+- You can change all these values in Terminal by command: VoSte
 - Terminal Comman is: VoSte

-## After install will module add these Values to the build.prop (but you can change it later) :
+### After install will module add systemlessly these Values to the build.prop (but you can change it later) :
 - ro.config.vc_call_vol_steps=10
 - ro.config.media_vol_steps=25
 - audio.safemedia.bypass=true

+## Requirements:
+- Magisk 17.0 or higer
+- If module do not work for you try install - BusyBox Magisk Module

 ## Warning:
 - Maybe Won't work on Samsung Stock ROMs!!